nikolawannabe/pcyo/content/about.md

 In 2025, the Peninsula Community Youth Orchestra expanded the children's program's mission, encouraging string students from across the Olympic Peninsula to join and rehearse at Swisher Hall.

-The Peninsula Community Youth Orchestra varies a bit from a traditional orchestra in that it accepts very young children who have not played before.
+The Peninsula Community Youth Orchestra varies a bit from a traditional youth orchestra in that it accepts very young children who have not played before.
+Our primary requirement is that students can read, so they can be taught to read music.
 The beginners class rehearses separately from the intermediate and advanced students.

 [Learn more about our children's classes](/new-students).